Using PDFs in a Course

 PDF Best Practices

-We have a few tips to keep in mind as far as the PDF file that you choose to upload, and how to display it.
+We have a few tips for the PDF file that you choose to upload, and how to display it:

-- When a PDF file is displayed within the module, the Student will have controls to zoom in or out, but you may want to adjust the text size in the PDF file before you upload it to ensure easy readability.
+- When a PDF file is displayed within the module, the student will have controls to zoom in or out, but you may want to adjust the text size within the PDF file before you upload it to ensure easy readability.

 Creating a PDF Module

-Once you have your PDF file, you can create the PDF module using these steps:
+Once you have your PDF file ready, create the PDF module using these steps:

 - From the Admin Dashboard, select Courses, then PDF under the Modules header